standardebooks/tools/README.md

 	Make a string URL-safe.

+-	### `mathml2png`

+	Convert a fragment of MathML into a transparent PNG.
+Output is saved in the current working directory in incremental PNG files, for example 1.png, 2.png, etc.

 -	### `modernize-spelling`

 	Modernize spelling of some archaic words, and replace words that may be archaically compounded with a dash to a more modern spelling.
 For example, replace ```ash-tray``` with ```ashtray```.